Family Holiday in Japan: Everything You Need to Know to Plan the Perfect Trip - Japanspecialist

 Tokyo

 Moving on to Tokyo, a stroll through the historic streets of Asakusa provides a glimpse into the city's rich past, while the Edo-Tokyo Museum takes you on a journey through the art and history of Japan.
+From Tokyo Tower, you can enjoy panoramic views of Mount Fuji, adding a breathtaking natural landmark to your sightseeing itinerary.

 Animal enthusiasts should not miss the Ueno Zoo, Japan's oldest and most popular zoo, home not only to native animals but also to rare species like giant pandas and okapis.